 Normally, very little fluid is in the pleural space.
 A buildup of too much fluid between the layers of the pleura is called a pleural effusion.

-The test is performed to determine the cause of the extra fluid, or to relieve symptoms from the fluid buildup.
+The test is performed to determine the cause of the extra fluid and to relieve symptoms from the fluid buildup.

 Normally the pleural cavity contains only a very small amount of fluid.

-Testing the fluid will help your health care provider determine the cause of pleural effusion.
+Testing the fluid will help your provider determine the cause of pleural effusion.
 Possible causes include:

-If your health care provider suspects that you have an infection, a culture of the fluid may be done to test for bacteria.
+If your provider suspects that you have an infection, a culture of the fluid may be done to test for bacteria.